Pinawa

 Pinawa is a local government district and small community of 1,331 residents (2016 census) located in southeastern Manitoba, Canada.
 It is 110 kilometres north-east of Winnipeg.
 The town is situated on the Canadian Shield within the western boundary of Whiteshell Provincial Park, which lies near the Manitoba-Ontario provincial boundary.
 Administratively, the town includes the surrounding area, and is officially the Local Government District of Pinawa.
 Except for a small eastern border with the unorganized area of the Eastman Region, it is surrounded by the Rural Municipalities of Lac du Bonnet to the north and Whitemouth to the south, but is independent of either one.
 The community lies on the north bank of the Winnipeg River in the southeastern part of the Local Government District.

 History

 The community of Pinawa was established in 1901 to support the operation of an early hydroelectric generating station but was abandoned in 1951 when the site was shut down.

-Pinawa was re-established about 10 km from the original Hydro town in 1963 when Atomic Energy of Canada Limited built the Whiteshell Laboratories nuclear research facility in the area.
+Pinawa was re-established approximately 10 km from the original hydroelectric town in 1963, when Atomic Energy of Canada Limited (AECL) built the Whiteshell Nuclear Research Establishment (WNRE), later known as Whiteshell Laboratories.
+The laboratory was created to develop nuclear reactor technology and conduct research in nuclear science, materials and fuels.
+Its original research program centred on Whiteshell Reactor-1 (WR-1), an experimental organic-cooled pressure-tube reactor representing an early iteration of Canadian nuclear power-reactor technology.
+WR-1 operated from 1965 to 1985.
+AECL began decommissioning Whiteshell Laboratories in 1998.

 Pinawa was chosen as the site for the research station due to the seismic stability of the area.
 Pinawa was developed as a planned community which preserved many of the natural features of the site and designated all riverfront property as public reserve.

-Whiteshell Laboratories was somewhat similar to the Chalk River Nuclear Laboratories in Chalk River, Ontario.
-AECL began decommissioning the Whiteshell Laboratories in 1998.
+The Central Mortgage and Housing Corporation originally planned the townsite on behalf of AECL to provide housing and community services for personnel employed at WNRE.
+Initial service contracts were awarded in 1961, and the town was planned for development over 12 years with an anticipated population of approximately 7,000.
+In 1962, contracts were award for ground services, 108 housing units, a primary school and a hostel.
+By the end of 1963, 90 families were living in Pinawa.

 The economy of Pinawa is diversifying and now includes small recreation and resort businesses and a number of environmental science firms.